nickfargo/state/_includes/content/docs/concepts/expressions.md

 ### [Expressions](#concepts--expressions)

-A **state expression** encapsulates the contents of a `State`.
+A **state expression** captures the semantic content of a `State`.
 The exported `state()` function returns a `StateExpression` when provided with a plain object map, optionally preceded by a string of whitespace-delimited attributes to be applied to the expressed state.

 The contents of a state expression decompose into six **categories**: `data`, `methods`, `events`, `guards`, `states`, and `transitions`.
 The object map supplied to the `state()` call can be structured accordingly, or alternatively it may be pared down to a more convenient shorthand, either of which will be interpreted into a formal `StateExpression`.